-A single line comment starts with '--' and extends The area between the backslashes is ignored.
-An with '{-' and extend to '-}'.
-Comments can be still be represented explicitly: nested.
+A single line comment starts with '--' and extends to the end of the line.
+Multi-line comments start with '{-' and extend to '-}'.
+Comments can be nested.

-Comments above function definitions should start with '{- | ' and those next to parameter types with '-- ^' for compatibility with Haddock, a system for documenting Haskell code.
+Comments above function definitions should start with '{- |' and those next to parameter types with '-- ^' for compatibility with Haddock, a system for documenting Haskell code.